vedangnaik/Carina-mirror/README.md

 **Note:** At one point in the installation you will be warned that all your existing files on your storage drive will be deleted.
 However, since the OS is being installed on a virtual machine, your existing files will not be affected, and you can safely proceed.

 **Note:** Some images of VirtualBox during the installation process can be found [here](https://docs.google.com/document/d/1vtiW0nMQoRikPAnt-vooWnDsOmRCbjK-_7TtYX9y6Fs/edit?usp=sharing).
 These images will likely be migrated here sometime in the future.

+**Note:** It seems some dependencies are deprecated on modern Ubuntu enviroments.
+Consider installing a Raspberry Pi OS image file instead.

 Now, you will need to set up the dependencies:
 1. Install Qt5 and Qt Creator from the [official website](https://www.qt.io/download).
 Make sure to download Qt v5.xx (this should be the default).